 Do cravings derail your efforts to eat healthy?
 Our hormones cause our cravings because they influence how we feel, what we want, and how fast our body stores fat.
 When your stomach is empty, it produces a hormone called ghrelin that causes hunger.
 Think of ghrelin as the gremlin that sabotages your weight loss efforts.
 If you let yourself go hungry, your cravings will be too intense to resist.

-You can find my free report “50 Ways to Leave Your Cravings” on my website, and read on here for five remarkable ways that apple cider vinegar improves your health.
+You can read my free report “50 Ways to Leave Your Cravings” for more, but start with these five remarkable ways apple cider vinegar improves your health: